Kaylam60/SLAM-Based-Robot/index.md

 This command would be called by Python and would run the trials and give us the data we need to analyze.

 For my tests, I decided to first start with finding the appropriate Kp value.
 This would mean to only change Kp and keep Ki and Kd constant at 0.
 I tested multiple values from 0.01 to 0.1 and below is a video of a run when Kp=0.09 and its associated graph, as well as graphs of Kp=0.05, and 0.1.
+All these trials start around 1110-1200mm

 [![Trial](http://img.youtube.com/vi/hOUHRzUujSo/0.jpg)](https://youtube.com/shorts/hOUHRzUujSo
 )